PHACDataHub/datahub_portfolio/README.md

 Categories, Teams, and Projects, are all automatically color-coded using formatted functions defined under `js/create_table.js`.

 If a new Category, Team, or Project, is added to the table and it needs a defined color, you must add it to their specific function's switch statement under the mentioned file.
+Also, check the

 > If there’s an item not defined below OR it is misspelled (keeping in mind it is case-sensitive), its color will be defaulted to gray.